“O Tiger-lily,” said Alice. “I wish you could talk!

 No one is allowed to touch anything in his classroom, either.
+NO TOUCHING!

 Mr. Strappas doesn’t stand at his lectern.
 He roams back-and-forth, to the sinks, the whiteboard, and all around the room.
 He’s always on the move.
 It’s my favorite class of the day.
 I actually like learning in it.
 It’s fun finding out about atoms and geology and everything he’s interested in.

+He hates casual dress days, too.
 “It’s like a casual walk through the insane asylum,” he says.

-We’re supposed to face front when we’re in class, but there are some guys who sit right by the windows and sometimes they can’t help flattening their eyes against the glass.
+DON’T LOOK THROUGH THE WINDOWS!
+We’re supposed to face front when we’re in class, but there are some guys who sit right by the windows and sometimes they can’t help shifting their faces to the glass.

-At the end of class I’ll say, “See you tomorrow Mr. Hittbohm.”
+When he says we can go I’ll say, “See you tomorrow Mr. Hittbone.”
 And he’ll say, “Thanks for the warning, Mr. Who It.”